meililiu1019/meililiu1019.github.io/opening.md

 If you are interested in joining us and applying for the scholarships/fellowships below.
 Please feel free to contact me **dr.pin.zhang@gmail.com** with CV (and/or transcripts, full publication list and representative papers highlighted, contacts of 2-3 referees) attached.
 The subject of email please follow **'position + current affiliation + name'**.

 # __PhD Scholarships__
+[Here](https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/admission-requirement-2/) is the requirements of university including GRE and IELTS/TOEFL
 [PhD scholarship list from NUS Graduate School](https://nusgs.nus.edu.sg/scholarships-list/)
 [China Scholarship Council](https://www.csc.edu.cn/chuguo)